Research

 Publications:

+2024.
 Can Party Elites Shape the Rank and File?
-Evidence from a Recruitment Campaign in India - With Saad Gulzar (Stanford), Durgesh Pathak (Aam Aadmi Party), and Aliz Tóth (LSE).
-Conditionally accepted at APSR.
+Evidence from a Recruitment Campaign in India - With Saad Gulzar (Princeton), Durgesh Pathak (Aam Aadmi Party), and Aliz Tóth (LSE).
+American Political Science Review, pp. 1-24.

 Recruiting a large number of ground workers is crucial for running effective modern election campaigns.
 It is unclear if party leaders can shape the quality and quantity of the unpaid rank-and-file force as they can with prized nominations for candidates.
 We analyze a field experiment conducted by an Indian party that randomized recruitment messages reaching 1% of a 13-million person electorate to join its rank-and-file.
 Contrary to concerns that parties can only attract a few poor-quality volunteers, we show that elite efforts can shape the rank-and-file.
 In fact, specific strategies can increase the size, enhance the gender and ethnic diversity, and broaden the education and political skills of recruits.
 Recruitment strategies that signal gender inclusiveness have a lasting impact up to three years later across multiple campaign cycles.
 Taken together, this paper provides the first causal evidence that rank-and-file recruitment is an opportunity for elites to shape long-term party development.